MaruSongMaru/GA4GUGA/readme.md

 ## Quick Start

+Once installed, you can import the package with `import GA_mod.run_GA as ga`.
-A GA simulation can be performed with `ga.perform_GA`.
+Then, a GA simulation can be performed with `ga.perform_GA`.
-Examples scripts are located in the `examples/` directory.
+Example GA scripts are located in the `examples/` directory.
 During the course of a GA simulation, the latest population (set of orderings) are stored in `current_pop.log`.
 Below is a brief description of each: